 Overwatering does not mean you gave it too much water at once.

 Overwatering does mean that the soil is kept continually too moist.

-The plants roots can’t breath and don’t get a change to dry out.
+The plants’ roots can’t breathe and don’t get a chance to dry out.
 This will cause the roots to be more prone to diseases, primarily root rot.
 And root rot can kill your plant fast.